momoka0122y/draft-settings-enable-websockets/draft-momoka-httpbis-settings-enable-websockets.md

 {{HTTP3}} Section 11.2.2 and {{HTTP2}} Section 11.3.

 The new parameter name is SETTINGS_ENABLE_WEBSOCKETS.
-The value of the parameter MUST be 0 or 1.
+The value of the parameter MUST be 0 or 1, with 0 being the default.

 A sender MUST NOT send a SETTINGS_ENABLE_WEBSOCKETS parameter with the value of 0 after previously sending a value of 1.

-If the server supports bootstrapping WebSockets over the HTTP connection, it would include the SETTINGS_ENABLE_WEBSOCKETS parameter in the SETTINGS frame with a value of 1.
-If the server does not support WebSockets over HTTP/2 or HTTP/3, it will not have the parameter in the SETTINGS frame or send it with a value of 0.
+If the server supports bootstrapping WebSockets over the HTTP connection, it SHOULD include the SETTINGS_ENABLE_WEBSOCKETS parameter in the SETTINGS frame with a value of 1.
+If the server does not support bootstrapping WebSockets over the HTTP connection it SHOULD send it with a value of 0.

 A client MUST not send this setting parameter.
 Receipt of this parameter by a server does not have any impact.